 In the case of the Caribbean, the level of economic contraction has been severe as a result of the reduction of tourist inflows to the region.
-Energy dependent economies, such as Trinidad and Tobago have also experienced an economic downturn due to lower energy prices.
 The adverse impact on our retail and wholesale clients has been partially mitigated through government support programs, multilateral and other external support (including the IMF, WB, IDB, CDB and the Government of the Netherlands) and the rollout of payment deferral programs by the banking sector.